HinTak/harfbuzz-python-demos/README.md

 ![upstream](images/sanskrit-ligature2.png)

-On the other hand, Arabic writing can go beyond the area declared by ascender/decenders.
+On the other hand, Arabic writing can go beyond the area declared by ascender/descenders and advance width.
 ( `--background="#000000" --foreground="#FFFFFF" --margin=0,0,0,0`).
 The uneven margins on the 4 directions
 would also be difficult to set manually.
-Here is the Persian word for "HarfBuzz":
+Here is the Persian word for "HarfBuzz", note the clipping below and on the left-side:

 ![upstream](images/arabic-cropped.png)